Cupcake Frosting Recipe (VIDEO)

 This frosting pipes so beautifully onto cupcakes, cakes and even cookies!
 I used the Wilton 1M Tip with a large piping bag.
 These 3 piping tips are the only ones I use for frosting cupcakes.
 Watch the video below.
 If it doesn’t load, be sure your ad blocker is turned off.

 Homemade Cupcake Frosting is Best!

-Flashback: as a child, I used to hide in the pantry and sneak spoonfuls of canned frosting [gross]; there’s something about the store-bought one that was just terribly addictive.
+Flashback: as a child, I used to hide in the pantry and sneak spoonfuls of canned frosting [gross]; there’s something about the store-bought one that was just terribly irresistible.
 Maybe all those fabulous chemicals?
-Well, take that addictive trait, minus the chemicals, and you get this frosting.
+Well, take that irresistible trait, minus the chemicals, and you get this frosting.

 It also stays put pretty well in the fridge for, well, mine has been in there a week and I’ll go poke my finger in it.
 Be right back……… ok that’s just ridiculous.
 It’s still good!

 Combining cream cheese and whipped cream creates a soft and airy frosting that keeps its shape when piped.
 Make it once and you will make it over and over.